13christopherb/animaltracker/README.md

 ## Adding Flow

 Flow is a static type checker that helps you write code with fewer bugs.
-Check out this [introduction to using static types in JavaScript](https://medium.com/@preethikasireddy/why-use-static-types-in-javascript-part-1-8382da1e0adb) if you are new to this concept.
+Check out this [introduction to using static actionTypes in JavaScript](https://medium.com/@preethikasireddy/why-use-static-types-in-javascript-part-1-8382da1e0adb) if you are new to this concept.

 Recent versions of [Flow](https://flow.org/) work with Create React App projects out of the box.